 ls -l /var/lib/clamav/

-Scan with ClamAV (Clamscan) on Fedora Linux
+Scan with ClamAV (Clamscan)

-command for this purpose.
+command is your primary tool for this task.

-The basic syntax for the clamscan
+The fundamental syntax for deploying the clamscan

-command is as follows:
+command is straightforward:

 sudo clamscan [options] [file/directory/-]

-Print ClamAV help:
+Print ClamAV Help

 sudo clamscan -h

-Scan a file:
+Scan a file with ClamAV

 sudo clamscan /home/script.sh

-Scan a directory:
+Scan a directory with ClamAV

 sudo clamscan /home/

-Print infected files only:
+Print infected files only with ClamAV

 sudo clamscan -i /home/

-Skip printing OK files:
+Skip printing OK files with ClamAV

 sudo clamscan -o /home/